erew70/UnbanMII-PRETENDO/Readme.md

 * Online play: FRD

 * PNID Linking: FRD, SSL, NIM, ACT, BOSS, CECD, DLP (HTTP causes issues so dont enable it)

+## SHIT I ACCIDENtLY lINKED NNID BEFORE PNID AND NOW I GET ERRORS WHEN LINKING PNID

+no worries just go to this path: INSERT_USER_FOLDER_HERE/nand/data/SYSID0/sysdata/00010038/

+once your in that path rename 00000000 to 10000000

+If you dont have a user folder in the same folder as your citra-qt.exe file, then your user folder should be here: C:\Users\YOUR_USER_HERE\AppData\Roaming\Citra